The Importance Of Senior Food Safety

 Unlike non-processed cheeses, hard, processed cheeses can be left out at room temperature for several hours without garnering bacteria.

-Similar to hard cheeses, made using are safe to consume even after being at room temperature for several hours.
+Similar to hard cheeses, soft cheeses made using pasteurized milk are safe to consume even after being at room temperature for several hours.

 Fully cooked smoked fish or seafood

-One of the few foods that are still tasty after being reheated using a microwave. are a convenient choice for senior citizens.
+One of the few foods that are still tasty after being reheated using a microwave.
+Hot dogs are a convenient choice for senior citizens.

 Be sure to grill the sandwich until the meat inside is steaming hot, and it will be perfectly safe to eat.